Following baby wonder weeks? Find out what the wonder weeks grey period is (also called the stormy period).

-You’ll notice that around week 28.5-30.5 there is a grey period or stormy period listed in the chart.
+Around week 28.5-30.5 (shortly after leap 5) there is a grey period or stormy period listed in the wonder weeks chart.
 It is not officially referred to as a wonder week or a leap, but it is highlighted on the chart.

 The book does not explain what the grey period is (as far as I can find in my version anyway).

 She was very aware of the fact that we were leaving and no longer by her side.
 She resisted putting herself to sleep as a result.

-During the grey period, the concept of not wanting Mama to be far away was up front and center.
+During the grey period, right after leap 5, the concept of not wanting Mama to be far away was up front and center.
 William experienced the same reaction at this same time!

 I would bring her with me into the kitchen, set her down, and she would just start crying and screaming immediately.
 She wanted me focused on her and holding her.

 She also decided that she wanted to change her schedule during this period.
 I think part of this stemmed from not wanting to be away from Mama.
 As the day went on, she would get more fussy and clingy.

-Find the Wonder Weeks Book Along With Some of Our Other Favorite Parenting Books Here:
+Find the Wonder Weeks Book and Other Parenting Favorites Here:

 During the grey period, however, she flat out refused the catnap.
 I had to be holding her and she would maybe take a 5 minute snooze, but that was it.
 She wanted to be up.